GNOME/gnome-bluetooth/README.md

 had support for setting a "default adapter" but that is not the case any more.

+Since GNOME 42, the default adapter is the "highest numbered" one, so removable/external Bluetooth adapters are likely going to be preferred to internal ones.

-As the goal is usually to disable an internal Bluetooth adapter in favour of a more featureful removable one, there are a couple of possibilities to do this, depending on the hardware:
+As the goal for multiple adapters usually is to disable an internal Bluetooth adapter in favour of a more featureful removable one, there are a couple of possibilities to do this, depending on the hardware:

 - Disable the internal Bluetooth adapter in the system's BIOS or firmware